rss-sre-1/Rss-Quick-Start/AutomatedDeployment.md

 * 4 Github Actions workflows
 * a Jenkinsfile to configure the use of a Jenkins pipeline
 * 9 Github Repository secrets to be used by the aforementioned workflows.

+### flow of the automation
+* a push is made to the default branch of a Github repo
+* workflow 'BUILD' is triggered by push
+* Jenkins pipeline is triggered by BUILD
+* workflow 'CREATE_CANARY' is triggered by jenkins
+* Jenkins waits for user input to either promote or remove the canary
+* workflow 'PROMOTE_CANARY' || 'REJECT_CANARY' is triggered by the pipeline

 ### Configureation
 * set up a Jenkins Pipeline